|Based in||British Virgin Islands|

 While support with larger VPN services can sometimes be hit or miss, ExpressVPN seems to be doing quite well with live chat support.

 I tested out the support repeatedly for this ExpressVPN review.
 In all my interactions, I found the support department to be prompt, knowledgeable, and polite.

 You can get access to 24/7 live chat support directly through their website in the bottom-right corner.
 With all of my chat sessions, I was connected with a representative in under a minute (no long delays).

 Live chat support is definitely a plus if you need help setting up the VPN on your devices or have specific questions that are not answered on the website.

 All subscription plans have a 30 day money-back guarantee

 Another great benefit with ExpressVPN is that it offers one of the longest refund windows in the industry.
 With all VPN subscriptions (even one-month plans), you get a full 30 day money-back guarantee.
 If you are not 100% satisfied with your VPN subscription, you can cancel on day 30 for a full refund, no questions asked.

-One drawback with ExpressVPN is that it is more expensive than some other rival VPN competitors (but also not the most expensive VPN).
-In short, it is not a cheap VPN.
+Another drawback with ExpressVPN is that it is more expensive than many rival VPN services (but also not the most expensive VPN).
+In short, this is not a cheap VPN.

 With the regular pricing, the cheapest you can get ExpressVPN for is $8.32 per month, or $99.95 per year.
 However, there is a discounted coupon rate that gives you three months for free with the coupon below.